By Police1 Staff

 How much do cops get paid?

-According to the Bureau of Labor Statistics, the average cop makes about $60,270 per year, or roughly $28.97 per hour.
-In comparison, the median American salary is about $43,000 per year.
+According to the Bureau of Labor Statistics, in 2023 the average cop made about $74,910 per year, or roughly $36.02 per hour.
+In comparison, the median American salary in 2023 was about $66,621 per year.

 Salary by police rank

 Police officer ranks are generally modeled after the military.
-Each additional rank demands more responsibility, but also comes with an increased salary.
+Each additional rank demands more responsibility but also comes with an increased salary.

 What benefits do cops have?

 Many police officers become eligible to retire and receive pension payments after 20 years of service with the force.
 The amount varies between cities, but is often based on your highest-earning years with the department.
+A typical formula for a defined benefit pension is 2.5% times years of service times final salary.